SoftHu/tos_avg/En/heart_4_2_7.md

 I'll call to order right away!]
 1753832875953697 -->1753832916612643[<b>Speaker 👉 Seabert:</b>

-Phew… the order hotline was so busy!
+Phew... the order hotline was so busy!
 I was shaking when I finally got through to make the order!]
 1753832916612643 -->1753833398751780{ }
 1753833398751780 -->|Yeah, I almost thought I wouldn't make it.|1753833492055596[<b>Speaker 👉 Seabert:</b>